aloopday/react_2028/README.md

 Also, when initializing the state, use an object instead a string, if the input fields has no initial value, use an empty objec.

+## Initial Values
+To add initial values to the input fields. in the example above, add the proper keys and values to the ```useState``` object: